 For instance, America’s interest in its allies is primarily in preserving their independence.
 Who controls the Senkaku/Diaoyu Islands, not so much.
 Similarly for Mischief Reef and Scarborough Shoal, claimed by the Philippines but occupied by China.
 No doubt, it is better for Washington if its allies rather than the PRC dominate Asia-Pacific waters.
 But is it better enough to engage in a shooting war with a nuclear-armed power?

 The same must be said about Taiwan.
-It has a long, close relationship with the U.S. And Americans feel a strong kinship with the people who have created a vibrant democratic community that would disappear if taken over by the PRC.
-Moreover, an independent Taiwan friendly if not allied with the U.S. would pose security problems for China.
+It has a long, close relationship with the U.S. And Americans feel a strong kinship with a people who have created a vibrant democratic community that would disappear if taken over by the PRC.
+Moreover, an independent Taiwan friendly, if not allied with the U.S., would pose security problems for China.
 However, it isn’t clear that Washington can win a war over Taiwan.
 And any victory would come at an exceedingly high price.
 To repeat an infamous Chinese general, is it worth risking Los Angeles to defend Taipei?

 Of course, it isn’t just Americans who have tough choices to make.
 Beijing, too, has to consider the cost of its territorial ambitions.
 Knowing that Washington is inclined to intervene, China must decide whether eschewing strategies of cooperation and compromise is worth the price that will have to be paid.
-So, too, with Taiwan: the people there do not want to live under Beijing and a hostile takeover would generate long-enduring costs.
+So, too, with Taiwan: the people there do not want to live under Beijing and a hostile takeover would generate long-enduring costs to the invading party.

 Washington policymakers appear to be inexorably moving toward a military confrontation with China.
 That would be a disaster for all.
 Both sides need to take a deep breath and contemplate the consequences of conflict.
 The terrible irony is that the highest price would not be paid by those currently beating the drums of war, but by the rest of us.